 What is it?
 Vinyl flooring can refer to several different products – sheet vinyl, vinyl tiles (sometimes LVT – luxury vinyl tiles), or, vinyl plank (sometimes LVP – luxury vinyl plank).
 Vinyl flooring is also often referred to as resilient flooring.
 Whatever you call it, it’s all basically the same thing – pieces of vinyl that are either printed with a pattern, or, an image that mimics stone or wood (much like laminate).
-Vinyl plank flooring, which is made to mimic hardwood, has come a long way and many products on the market now rival laminate as a hardwood alternative.
+Vinyl plank flooring, which is made to mimic hardwood, has come a long way and I like it so much, that I created my own line of Advanced Luxury Vinyl Flooring.

 Where can you use it?
 Vinyl plank flooring is extremely durable and waterproof, making it a natural choice for basements, bathrooms, and kitchens.

 Pros: Besides being waterproof, vinyl plank flooring is also very thin, making it great for basements with low ceilings where you can’t afford to lose much height.